French Writer Jean Giono

 “I had to draw up the statements, with complicated thirty-five figure sums showing the discount premiums.
 It was unforgiving arithmetic.
 The disbursement locations which I had to write out in the second column added some geographical interest to the job, but in spite of that I found it impossible to really get involved in my work.
 It was only in fits and starts that – writing a Saint-Etienne-les-Orgues here, a Noyers-sur-Jabron, Orpierre or Nyons there – I suddenly saw, as if illuminated by a flash of lightning, the green slope of a hill, wind on the plateau, or night falling on the chestnut orchards.“

 ~ Jean Giono

-In 1929, Giono finally published his first work – Colline, which brought him success, allowing him the means to build himself a cottage home along the Impasse du Parais in Manosque.
+In 1929, Giono published his first work, Colline, which brought him success, allowing him the means to build himself a cottage home along the Impasse du Parais in Manosque.
 After 17 years of working in the banking industry, he walked away from the only security he had ever known.
 He quit his job at the bank and turned to write his famous prose.

-Two years later, at the onslaught of the World War II, Giono had been arrested on charges that he sympathized with the Nazi Regime.
+Two years later, at the onslaught of World War II, Giono found himself arrested on charges that he sympathized with the Nazi Regime.
 The witch-hunt charges were frivolous in turbulent times and went unproven.
-The authorities released the writer due to lack of evidence and hearsay, but it did not stop the suspicions.
+The authorities released the writer because of a lack of evidence and hearsay, but it did not stop the suspicions.

-In 1944, once again the authorities arrested Giono, placing him under protection instead of an episode of revenge killings that commenced after France’s liberation.
+In 1944, once again the authorities arrested Giono, placing him under protection instead of an episode of revenge killings that began after France’s liberation.
 After the incarceration, the publishing world shunned him.
-To remedy this obstacle, he removed himself from the political ideology sphere and focused on the writings of Niccolo Machiavelli, which helped him to understand the darker side of humankind, and in turn, his study brought him more success and less political repercussions.
+To remedy this obstacle, he removed himself from the political ideology sphere and focused on the writings of Niccolo Machiavelli, which helped him understand the darker side of humankind.
+Giono's fervent study brought him more success and fewer political repercussions.